4th June, 2015, Waldorf Astoria

 Now in its 5th year, The Middle East Hotel Awards will once again seek to identify, highlight and reward excellence across the hotel industry.

-In June 2015 when the awards are handed over at a ceremony filled with glitz and glamour, it will have been a year since Burj al Arab walked away with Best Hotel Award, and St Regis Doha celebrated its Award for Best Outdoor Area.
+On 4th June 2015, when the awards are handed over at a ceremony filled with glitz and glamour, it will have been a year since Burj al Arab walked away with Best Hotel Award, and St Regis Doha celebrated its Award for Best Outdoor Area.
 Who will impress and wow the judges for 2015 is down to you - the saying goes - if you aren’t in it you can’t win it.

 With 21 award categories for 2015, there is a vast task ahead and our 16 judges are now all set to take on the challenge.
 All official judges are experts in their field with a wealth of experience and long standing careers in the hospitality market.
 They invest significant time considering, scrutinizing, visiting, scoring and discussing entries and shortlisted hotels.
 Their views are unbiased and as such deliver your hotel the most objective review and results you could ask for.
 And the mystery shopper judges are there just to keep you on your toes!